Coronavirus digest: Germany sees 'alarming' rise in infections | DW | 09.08.2020

 Read more: Japan marks 75th anniversary of Nagasaki atomic bombing

-Minister Altmaier's comments that Germany is seeing an "alarming" rise in coronavirus cases come after Germany recorded more than 1,000 cases per day for three days in a row.
+German Economy Minister Altmaier's comments that the country is seeing an "alarming" rise in coronavirus cases came after Germany recorded more than 1,000 cases per day for three days in a row earlier in the week.
 Sunday saw 555 new cases, but health authorities are often slower to report new cases over the weekend.

 "We need to flatten the curve and turn this around," he told the Funke media group.
 "This is about the health of everyone, the return of children to schools and our economy's success," he said.
 "We have to avoid a second lockdown with all our might."